XDM: Improving Sequential Deep Matching with Unclicked User Behaviors for Recommender System: EXPERIMENT ANALYSIS

-Comparing the result of \textit{SRU2B~(w/o metric)} with \textit{SRU2B~(w/o sym)} and \textit{SRU2B}, we can observe that the introduction of metric learning module improves the performance of \textit{SRU2B} significantly.
-In this section, we will analyze it in detail.
-Metric learning algorithm is proposed to model unclicked sequences more appropriately with considering its relationship with clicked sequences.
-The predefined margin $m^*$ comes into play in a way of threshold limit, and the hyper-parameter $\lambda$ controls the importance ratio between different loss terms.
-The analysis is divided into three aspects: control margin effect, metric structure effect and hyper-parameter $\lambda$ sensitivity.
-Note that the goal of experiments below is to show how model performance is affected by these experimental variables.
-It does not mean we optimize our model on test dataset, though results are reported on test.

-\subsubsection{The effect of margin}
+\subsection{The Effect of Margin}

-The threshold $m^*$ is a parameter for distance control between clicked and unclicked sequences representation in a certain range, so that the unclicked representation has differentiation with random items.
-It also fits the hinge function to avoid correcting “already correct” triplets within the threshold.
+The threshold $m^*$ is a parameter for distance control between clicked and unclicked sequence representation in a certain range, so that the unclicked representation has differentiation with random items.
+It also fits the hinge function to avoid correcting ``already correct” triplets within the threshold.
 A comparison experiment is performed on changes caused by $m^*$.
-Parameter experiments follow the rule of coarse to fine.
-Figure~\ref{fig:param2} shows the change of the parameters $m^*$, which is taken from a finer set $\{0.01,0.1,1,3,5,10\}$.
+Figure~\ref{fig:param2} shows the change of the parameters $m^*$.
 Result is the best when the parameter $m^*$ is 5, and it performs worse if $m^*$ is too large or too small.
 Similar observations could be drawn for MRR@50 and R@50, thus omitted due to space limitation.